mbayou/kick4k/README.md

 ## Publishing the library

-Kick4k already ships with a Gradle `maven-publish` configuration that targets Maven Central via OSSRH.
-Refer to [docs/PUBLISHING.md](docs/PUBLISHING.md) for a detailed checklist covering version bumps, credential setup, and the commands to push snapshot or release artifacts, or to adapt the process for another repository host.
+Releases are delivered through JitPack.
+Tag a commit (for example `v1.2.0`), ensure `./gradlew clean build` passes, and JitPack will build and serve the artifact as `com.github.mbayou:kick4k:1.2.0`.
+Refer to [docs/PUBLISHING.md](docs/PUBLISHING.md) for the full checklist.

 ## Configuration